 These stages are identical to their counterparts in meiosis I.

-Now chromosomes line up in single file along the equator of the cell.
-This is in contrast to Metaphase I where chromosomes lined up in homologous pairs.
+In metaphase II, chromosomes line up in single file along the equator of the cell.
+This is in contrast to metaphase I, where chromosomes line up in homologous pairs.

 Next, sister chromatids are pulled to opposite poles of the equator.

-Again, the cytoplasm and cell divides producing 2 non-identical haploid daughter cells, but as this is happening in both cells produced by meiosis I, the net product is 4 non-identical haploid daughter cells, each comprising one chromosome consisting of one chromatid (1c, 1n).
-These are gametes.
+Again, the cytoplasm and cell divide producing 2 non-identical haploid daughter cells.
+As this is happening in both cells produced by meiosis I, the net product is 4 non-identical haploid daughter cells, each containing one chromosome consisting of one chromatid (1c, 1n).
+These are fully formed gametes.

-Non-disjunction describes the failed separation of chromosomes during anaphase, so either chromosomes (meiosis I) or chromatids (meiosis II) move to the same pole of the cell.
-This leaves one gamete short of genetic information, and one with additional genetic information.
-This can leave cells short of a chromosome such as in Turner’s syndrome (45,X) or with an additional chromosome as in Klinefelter’s syndrome (47,XXY).
+Abnormalities in chromosome number include aneuploidy, where there is loss or gain of a whole chromosome.
+This is often due to nondisjunction where there is failed separation of chromosomes during anaphase, so either whole chromosomes (error occurring in meiosis I) or chromatids (error occurring in meiosis II) move to the same pole of the cell.
+This leaves one gamete short of some genetic information, and the other with additional genetic information.